What is liposuction?

 Centre for Surgery offers the CelluTite procedure to address mild, moderate or severe degrees of cellulite. -

-How much does liposuction cost?Liposuction starts from £3495 for one area.
+How much does liposuction cost UK?Liposuction starts from £3495 for one area.
 The exact price will depend on the number of areas of liposuction and whether you have had similar surgery before.
 Once you have had a face-to-face consultation with the liposuction surgeon, you will receive clear costings from your dedicated patient coordinator.

 What To Expect